p-karunya/findMyLaptop/README.md

 **The Tech Stack used to build the backed was:**
 - AWS CDK using Typescript
 - Python3 to write the lambda code
+- AWS S3 for storage

+**The Tech Stack used to build the backed was:**
+- React with Next.js
+- Tailwind CSS
+- TypeScript
+- shadcn for components

+What I learned?
+I learned the basics of next.js and got a grasp on reacts structure.